Why invest in bonds?

 - Liquidity risk: You may encounter liquidity risk if you are looking to sell your bond prior to maturity.
 Liquidity risk occurs when there is difficulty selling a bond for the same price you paid for it.
 Generally, this is more prevalent for certain bonds with thinly traded markets.
 To reduce exposure to liquidity risk, consider more liquid bonds such as Treasuries or corporates, which feature more active markets.

-For most corporate and municipals bonds, E*TRADE customers have a choice of ways to access a bond’s trade history:
+For most corporate and municipals bonds, E*TRADE from Morgan Stanley customers have a choice of ways to access a bond’s trade history:

 By clicking on the bond Issuer Name, you will be redirected to the Bond Offering Detail Page.
 From there, you can access the Trade History link.
 Clicking on it will open a pop-up box with the TRACE/MSRB feed.